Meadows slams Pelosi suggestion that steroids influencing Trump's judgement

 "Anybody who’s negotiated with Nancy Pelosi more than a month will realize that cutting off the deal has nothing to do with steroids," Meadows said on "Special Report".
 "It has more to do with the person that looks in the mirror when she gets up in the morning."

-Pelosi raised the issue after Trump announced Tuesday that he had instructed Republicans to pause negotiations on a stimulus package until after the election.
+Pelosi raised the issue with members of her caucus after Trump announced Tuesday that he had instructed Republicans to pause negotiations on a stimulus package until after the election.
 Trump appeared to reverse course hours later, instructing Congress to pass individual coronavirus relief measures in a series of tweets early Wednesday.

 MEADOWS ON COVID RELIEF: PELOSI'S NOT NEGOTIATING IN GOOD FAITH